Cinque Terre vs Amalfi Coast: Which One to Visit & Why (+Map, Info & Tips)

 Tasting limoncello is a must when visiting the Amalfi Coast!

-Amalfi Coast vs. Cinque Terre – the main difference
+Amalfi Coast vs. Cinque Terre – The Main Difference

 As already mentioned, both areas have spectacular cliffside towns and stunning coastal sceneries.
 Both areas are extremely popular with tourists and both are very busy in the high season.